Atos-FiwareOps/sla-framework/sla-core/docs/API.md

 ## Penalty collection [/penalties{?agreementId}{?guaranteeTerm}{?begin}{?end}]

-### Get violations [GET]
+### Get penalties [GET]

 + Parameters

-    + agreementId (optional, string) ...
-If specified, search the penalties of the agreement with this agreementId.
+    + agreementId (optional, string) - If specified, search the penalties of the agreement with this agreementId.
-    + guaranteeTerm (optional, string) ...
-If specified, search the penalties of the guarantee term with this name.
+    + guaranteeTerm (optional, string) - If specified, search the penalties of the guarantee term with this name.
-    + begin (optional, string) ...
-If specified, set a lower limit of date of penalties to search.
+    + begin (optional, string) - If specified, set a lower limit of date of penalties to search.
 Date format: yyyy-MM-dd'T'HH:mm:ss
-    + end (optional, string) ...
-If specified, set an upper limit of date of penalties to search.
+    + end (optional, string) - If specified, set an upper limit of date of penalties to search.
 Date format: yyyy-MM-dd'T'HH:mm:ss

 + Request